rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

     REQUIRED.
 The fully qualified URI of the server's public key in JWK Set format.
 For verifying the signatures on the id_token. scopes_supported

     REQUIRED.
-The list of scopes, including iGov scopes, the server supports. claims_supported
+The list of scopes, including iGov-**NL** scopes, the server supports. response_types_supported

+    REQUIRED.
+MUST be set to code, since only authorization code flow is supported by this profile. claims_supported

     REQUIRED.
 The list of claims available in the supported scopes.
 See below.